ckeditor/ckeditor5-dev/packages/eslint-plugin-ckeditor5-rules/README.md

 	// ...
 	plugins: [
 		// ...
-		'ckeditor5-rules' // Add the plugin to the Linter.
+		'ckeditor5-rules' // Add the plugin to the linter.
 	],
 	rules: {
 		'ckeditor5-rules/no-relative-imports': 'error'